Mentoring Program Mission

 Mentorships run for 10 months beginning each March.
 Applications to be a mentor or mentee are accepted until December 15 prior to each program year.
 All participants who are successfully matched will be introduced in March and are required to attend an Orientation session.
 Both Mentees and Mentors must be current members of New York City SHRM and National SHRM in order to participate.

 Mentoring relationships have an expectation of confidentiality.
 This is an essential part of the relationship, and will be clearly defined during the program Orientation.

 Mentors and mentees are assigned a Mentoring Committee Liaison who is available to provide guidance and advice in developing the mentoring relationship.
 Mentors and Mentees are required to respond to their liaison’s quarterly requests for status updates.

 Program participants are expected to update their liaison if there are any questions or concerns about their relationship or program.

 Any Mentor requiring assistance is afforded the opportunity to reach out to the Chair and Co-Chair for assistance.

 Interested in the Mentoring Program?

-I think we would all agree that this a phenomenal opportunity that New York City SHRM is providing to its members.
+This is a phenomenal opportunity New York City SHRM provides its members.
 But, the program may not be for everybody.
-Please take a moment to review the requirements and time commitment of our mentoring program to see if it would be a good fit for you.
+Please take a moment to review the requirements and time commitment of our Mentoring Program to see if it would be a good fit for you.